dividedbyzeroco/warp-server/readme.md

 var User = WarpServer.Model.create({
     className: 'user',
     keys: {
-        viewable: ['username', 'email'], // Note that password should not be viewable by the REST API
+        viewable: ['username', 'email'], // Note that password should not be viewable by the Object API
         actionable: ['username', 'password', 'email']
     },
     validate: {